 Description: This is an Employee file from Aspect eWFM.
 Used to capture the Supervisor for employees having a CSR job code and the program value.
 The program value should be associated with the call or activity and will be input from the web interface or provided in the Coaching requests from Quality system and Outliers feeds.
 The program value based on the agents 1MULTI value from eWFM will only be sued when a program cannot be identified for the call activity for a specific coaching log.

 Source system: Aspect eWFM

 Staging location: \\vrivscors01\BCC Scorecards\Coaching\EmpInfo\

 File name: Employee_information_WithProgram.csv

 Frequency: Daily

 Load job: CoachingHierarchyLoad sql agent job

 Load time: 7 PM EST (DB time 5:00 PM)

-Destination Table: EmpID_To_SupID_Stage
+Destination Table: EmpID_To_SupID